Hornby Railways: Hornby Hobbies Limited: 1980–2015

 In 1980, Hornby became Hornby Hobbies and in 1981 a management buyout saw the company back on a sound footing.
 It went public in 1986.

-By the early 1990s Hornby again faced competition from newcomers such as Dapol and established foreign manufacturers, including Lima and Bachmann Industries.
+By the early 1990s Hornby again faced competition from newcomers such as Dapol (established 1983) and established foreign manufacturers, including Lima and Bachmann Industries.
 Manufacturing was moved to Guangdong province in China in 1995, completed by 1999, in a cost-cutting exercise.
-As part of the process Hornby also bought in some of Dapol's products and also some of the old Airfix moulds (by then owned by Dapol).
+As part of the process Hornby also bought in some of Dapol's products and also some of the old Airfix moulds (which had been bought by Dapol as part of the Mainline range from Palitoy in 1985).
 Train sets based on Thomas the Tank Engine and Friends and Harry Potter (the "Hogwarts Express") have been particularly profitable ventures.
 In September 2003 Hornby released its first steam-powered 00 gauge locomotive, a model of the record-breaking Mallard.
 Several other "Live Steam" locomotives have now been produced.

-Since then Hornby has bought Lima, an Italian model railway equipment manufacturer that had previously acquired Jouef, a French manufacturer.
+Hornby bought Lima, an Italian model railway equipment manufacturer that had previously acquired Jouef, a French manufacturer.
 Some of the ex-Lima models appear in the main Hornby products list.
 This range is known as Hornby International.
 This acquisition also included the Rivarossi line of HO-scale products, also originally from Italy, and the Arnold brand of N-scale products.
 They also took over the Spanish model railway company Electrotren.
-Electrotren had been the Spanish importer for Scalextric, sold in Spain as Superslot.
+Electrotren had been the Spanish importer for Scalextric which was sold in Spain as "Superslot".
 The takeover was at the request of the Spanish company and was not due to obvious financial problems.
 They have remained independent outside of the Hornby International umbrella.

 With competition mainly from Bachmann Industries, and to a much lesser extent from minor and generally niche players such as the Danish model railway company Heljan, Dapol, Vi Trains and Peco, as of 2008 Hornby Railways produced a large range of highly detailed British steam and diesel locomotives, such as the BR 9F, LNER Class A4, SR Merchant Navy, Class 60, Class 50, Class 31 and Class 08.

 In November 2006, Hornby Hobbies acquired Airfix and Humbrol paints for the sum of £2.6 million.

 The parent company, Humbrol, had gone into administration earlier that year after cashflow problems.
 Airfix fans had been concerned that it could be the end of the brand, but just as the name Hornby was once a tradename of Meccano, Airfix is now a successful tradename of Hornby.

 In May 2008, Hornby announced the acquisition of Corgi Classics Limited, one of the world's oldest makers of collectable die-cast models of trucks, buses, cars and aeroplanes, from Corgi International Limited for £7.5million.

 In 2009, the Hornby Shop and Visitor Centre was in development.
 Christmas 2009 saw the launch of the new Hornby Shop at Margate in Kent, with the visitor centre still under construction.
 July 2010 saw the opening of the Hornby Shop And Visitor Centre.